deephaven/deephaven-core/README.md

 ### Built from source

 Users who wish to modify source code and contribute to the project should build Deephaven from source.
-For full instructions, see [How to build Deephaven from source](https://deephaven.io/core/docs/how-to-guides/launch-build/).
+For complete instructions, see [How to build Deephaven from source](https://deephaven.io/core/docs/how-to-guides/launch-build/).

 Building and running Deephaven requires a few software packages.